Guna-07/BestBuy/README.md

 * E-commerce application
 * This Project provides a platform for distributors and retailers to sell and buy their products Through Online.
-* It is used to Track the chain of a particular Product Network
+* It is used to Track the chain of a particular Product Network.

 # Abstract